amd/ryzen-ai-documentation/source/getstartex.rst

 Step 4: Deploy the Model
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``predict.py`` script is used to deploy the model.
-It extracts the first ten images from the CIFAR-10 test dataset and dumps them in .png format.
+It extracts the first ten images from the CIFAR-10 test dataset and converts them to the .png format.
 The script then reads all those ten images and classifies them by running the quantized ResNet-50 model on CPU or IPU.

 Deploy the Model on the CPU
 ===========================